peter-kuchel/cli-tools/README.md

 Tools can be build individually by inspecting the makefile.

 Usage of all tools should be seen with the flag: -help or -h , or by running the binary with no input.

+NOTE: currently all of the tool have been developed and tested on Linux, there are no guarantees they will work elsewhere